NischayAgrawal/pos-interface-v1/README.md

 ```
 ### Step 3: Setup the Frontend (React Application)
-Navigate to the frontend folder:
+Open another terminal and navigate to the frontend folder:

 ```bash
 cd frontend